 “The world is big and I want to have a good look at it before it gets dark.” – John Muir

-Like John I want to see it all but right now I’m striving to visit every US National Park and summit as many mountains in the Pacific Northwest as possible!
+Like John I want to see it all but right now I’m striving to visit every US National Park and summit as many mountains as possible!
 It all started in 2013 when a few friends and I took off on a road trip through the Rocky Mountains, the Grand Canyon, the Grand Tetons and Yellowstone!
 How could you not be hooked after seeing those incredible places.
 From there I began a career in the software world while slowly visiting parks.
 In 2014 I got big into long distance running and quickly found the trails of the Chattahoochee River NRA to be the best place to do so.
 I was also able to visit the Great Smoky Mountains, Acadia, Shenandoah and Mammoth Cave.
 Each park continued to inspire me but it was a trip to Yosemite the following summer that gave me complete clarity on what I wanted to accomplish!

 I challenge anyone reading this to bring a trash bag on your next hike and pack out any garbage you see!

 Now tread lightly, keep our parks beautiful and go climb that mountain!